Why are the leaves of tomato plants turning black? Tomatoes are very low-maintenance plants and are grown around the world.

 Tomato seeds are currently being developed to be grown in space!

-However, these plants don’t come without complete difficulty.
+However, these plants don’t come without diseases and pest problems.

-If you notice your tomato plant’s leaves are turning black, this means that your plant needs attending to as soon as possible.
+If you notice your tomato plant’s leaves turning black, your plant needs attending to as soon as possible.

 Why are Tomato leaves turning black?